sweenr/grace-website/src/markdown-pages/index.md

 date: 2020-04-12T00:00:00.000Z
-about: Grace Lutheran Church, located in Long Beach, MS, is a congregation of the Southeastern Synod of the [Evangelical Lutheran Church in America](http://elca.org/), and also a [Stephen Ministry](http://stephenministry.org/) church.
+about: Grace Lutheran Church, located in Long Beach, MS, is a congregation of the Southeastern Synod of the [Evangelical Lutheran Church in America](http://elca.org/).
 We invite you to learn more about our congregation, and to join us for worship on Sunday morning.
 [Find out more](/about/) about the congregation, and feel free to [get in touch](/contact/) or join us on Sunday morning!